 Introduction to ResX (4 days)

-This course begins with a one-day Resoptima basics workshop to introduce the concepts that are key to understanding how ensemble modelling with ResX works.
+This course begins with a one-day Resoptima basics workshop to introduce the concepts that are key to understanding how ensemble modeling with ResX works.
 The hands-on course will then cover installation and updating the software as well as all the key workflows in ResX.
 This course is suitable for the users who are new to Resoptima technology or who want to refresh their knowledge.
 The training course takes users through the entire process of

 - Creating & analysing an initial ensemble

 - Setup, running & analysing a history match study

 Knowledge of the use of Petrel for subsurface modeling, reservoir modeling and reservoir simulation is a requirement prior to attending this course.